igor

 Research Interests

 Computational complexity theory and its connections to algorithms, combinatorics, and mathematical logic.
-In general, I'm interested in the possibilities and limits of efficient computation and what we can prove about them.
+I'm interested in the possibilities and limitations of efficient computations and what we can prove about them.
 More specifically, over the last few years I have been involved with the following research directions:

 - Unconditional complexity lower bounds;